dynatrace-ace/data-access-and-partitioning/roles/my-use-case/files/lab/lab-guide/content/05-cost-allocation/index.md

 [Screenshot Placeholder for a notebook querying logs]

-> Cost Allocation Allowlist page showing dt.cost.costcenter and dt.cost.product.
+> Fetch logs showing `dt.cost.costcenter` and `dt.cost.product` correctly applied.

 ***

 **Step 2: Open the Out-of-the-Box Cost Allocation Dashboard**

 Goal: Visualize how cost allocation attributes are applied to DPS usage.

 Navigate to Dashboards → Cost Allocation Overview

 [Screenshot Placeholder for the dashboard with a breakdown - WE NEED TO MAKE SURE TO UPLOAD THE DASHBOARD WITHIN PROVISIONING]

-> Dashboard overview showing cost allocation breakdown by cost center and product.
+> Dashboard overview showing cost allocation breakdown by `dt.cost.costcenter` and `dt.cost.product`.

 ***

-Summary
+**Summary**

 In this lab, you:
-- Confirmed metadata enrichment for cost attributes.
+- Confirmed enrichment for cost attributes.
 - Explored an OOTB dashboard for DPS cost tracking.